noahpierau/Agapism-Manifesto/README.md

 ### 2: so that energy may flow freely
 There are different forms of energy that can flow in a relationship.
 Energy in this context should be interpreted in a wide sense: it relates to physical efforts and acts of service, but also to subtle energy forms such as making food, singing songs, sharing feelings, emotional energy, as well as cognitive energy in the form of jokes, ideas or mental models.

 Depending on the type of connection, different forms of energy are shared among the participants.
-If there is a healthy balance in the flow of energy, the relationship is sustainable.
+The relationship is sustainable when there is a healthy balance in the flow of energy.

-To identify any imbalance in the flow of energy we must listen carefully to ourselves, to others, and to the greater good.
-Clear communication can help resolve energy imbalances.
+When imbalances in the energy flow arise, Love propels each participant to restore the balance.
+When a connection is not based on Love the imbalances may persist.
+This is associated with suffering.
+To identify any imbalance in the flow of energy, we must listen carefully to ourselves, to others, and to the greater good.

+Since energy is always in motion, keeping a healthy balance is an ongoing participatory process.
+Being in Love is therefore active work.
+This is perhaps the reason why some people give up on Love: they expect to "have" it once they experience it, but this is impossible.
+Clear communication is key to become aware of energy imbalances.

 It depends on the participants whether they allow the energy to flow freely or whether they choose to maintain certain boundaries.
 Examples of when boundaries might be needed: other dedicated relationships, time limits, or low energy levels.
 It is essential to keep track of our internal energy level: when we are drained from power it will be hard to share anything with others.
 It takes self-knowledge to realize which boundaries are needed, and it takes skill to communicate them in a healthy way.